Our collection development guidance is intended to fulfill the following objectives:

 We are a member of an international community whose collective goal is collecting, preserving, and providing access to the historical web.
 Considering the cumulative and growing volume of information that has ever existed on the Web, even our aggregated efforts represent but a small fraction.
 We should therefore strive to identify existing web archives that overlap with areas where we intend to archive the Web ourselves and minimize duplication of effort.
 An enhancement to this approach is finding ways to provide seamless access to those external resources to our users, such as through topic guides, SearchWorks, or Memento.

 Web archive holdings are not documented systematically, in terms of subject area, temporal coverage, language, top-level domain, or other identifiers, though research is underway that should simplify this.
-In the meantime, places to consult to discover existing web archives include: Archive-It's collections portal, California Digital Library's Web Archive Service collections portal, the International Internet Preservation Consortium's list of member archives, the Wikipedia List of Web archiving initiatives, the Internet Archive Wayback Machine, and the UK Web Archive Memento aggregator service.
+In the meantime, places to consult to discover existing web archives include: Archive-It's collections portal, the Wikipedia List of Web archiving initiatives, the Internet Archive Wayback Machine, and the UK Web Archive Memento aggregator service.
 Curators may often learn about and/or contribute to planned web archives through their discipline-specific communities of practice.
 If overlap with another web archive is discovered, we should additionally consider the depth and frequency of their archiving to determine whether it is still worthwhile for us to archive it.

 Consider the access conditions of what others are collecting